kcl-lang/kcl-lang.io/blog/2023-11-30-kcl-0.7.0-release/index.md

 - _Use KCL language, tools and IDE extensions with more complete features and fewer errors to improve code writing experience and efficiency._

-- _The new KCL cli integrates KCL package management, doc, test and other peripheral ecosystems._
+- _The new KCL CLI integrates KCL package management, doc, test and other peripheral ecosystems._

 - _The rich KCL third-party library market artifacthub.io provides more than 200 KCL third-party libraries for you to choose from._

 KCL v0.7.0 is now available for download at [KCL v0.7.0 Release Page](https://github.com/kcl-lang/kcl/releases/tag/v0.7.0) or [KCL Official Website](https://kcl-lang.io).

-[KCL](https://github.com/kcl-lang/kcl) is an open-source, constraint-based record and functional language.
+[KCL](https://github.com/kcl-lang/kcl) is an open-source, constraint-based record and functional language hosted by Cloud Native Computing Foundation (CNCF).
 KCL improves the writing of numerous complex configurations, such as cloud-native scenarios, through its mature programming language technology and practice.
 It is dedicated to building better modularity, scalability, and stability around configurations, simpler logic writing, faster automation, and great built-in or API-driven integrations.

 This blog will introduce the content of KCL v0.7.0 and recent developments in the KCL community to readers.